furyan87/.home/Readme.md

 ## Installation

+!!!Warning: the current script force deletes a lot dot-files, use with caution!!!

 Installation is very simple, you just have to clone this repository to your home dir and run `make install`:

 ```bash